-☐ Write or compile your thesis (see "Writing" section) \square Arrange a date for the thesis defense with the committee. \square If it will have an in-person component, reserve a room with Karen (JHSC) or Peter (SCI). ☐ If you will have remote committee members or audience, schedule a zoom or WebEx meeting to get a link.
-Request an announcement of a MS or PhD thesis defense from Peter.
-You will need to send your title and abstract, the time and date, the physical location (if any) and the video link (if any).
-Distribute your thesis to the committee.
-(Recommendation: Two weeks prior to defense for PhD, one week prior for MS) (PhD only) Fill out the paperwork at https://graduateschool.camden.rutgers.edu/faculty/phd-exam-cert/ $\hfill \square$ Send an invitation to the committee members.
+☐ Write or compile your thesis (see "Writing" section) Arrange a date for the thesis defense with the committee. $\hfill\Box$ If it will have an in-person component, reserve a room with CCIB Administrative Assistant ☐ If you will have remote committee members or audience, schedule a zoom or WebEx meeting to get a link.
+Request an announcement of a MS or PhD thesis defense from Program Coordinator.
+You will need to send your title and abstract, the time and date, the physical location (if any) and the video link (if any). ☐ Distribute your thesis to the committee.
+(Recommendation: Two weeks prior to defense for PhD, one week prior for MS) (PhD only) Fill out the paperwork at https://graduateschool.cam-den.rutgers.edu/faculty/phd-exam-cert/ ☐ Send an invitation to the committee members.
 Send them a reminder the day beforehand.